-Strategy Disclosure Requirement related to ESRSNESRS 2 SBM-2 - Interests and views of stakeholders
+Disclosure Requirement related to NESRS 2 SBM-2 - Interests and views of stakeholders

 - AR 3.
-ESRSNESRS 2 SBM-2 requires the undertaking to provide an understanding of if and how it considers whether its strategy and business model play a role in creating, exacerbating or (conversely) mitigating significant material impacts on consumers and/or end-users, and whether and how the business model and strategy are adapted to address such material impacts. - AR 4.
+NESRS 2 SBM-2 requires the undertaking to provide an understanding of if and how it considers whether its strategy and business model play a role in creating, exacerbating or (conversely) mitigating significant material impacts on consumers and/or end-users, and whether and how the business model and strategy are adapted to address such material impacts. - AR 4.
 While consumers and/or end-users may not be engaging with the undertaking at the level of its strategy or business model, their views can inform the undertaking's assessment of its strategy and business model.
 The undertaking may disclose the views of the (actual or potential) materially affected consumers and/or end-users' legitimate representatives or those of credible proxies that have insight into their situation.

-Disclosure Requirement related to ESRSNESRS 2 SBM-3 - Material impacts, risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement related to NESRS 2 SBM-3 - Material impacts and their interaction with strategy and business model

-AR 5.
+- AR 5.
 Impacts on consumers and/or end-users can originate in the undertaking's business model or strategy in a number of different ways.
-For example, impacts may relate to the undertaking's value proposition (for example, providing online platforms with potential for online and offline harm), its value chain (for example, speed in developing products or services, or delivering projects, with risks to health and safety), or its cost structure and the revenue model (for example, sales-maximising incentives that put consumers at risk).

-AR 6.
-Impacts on consumers and/or end-users that originate in the strategy or business model can also bring material risks to the undertaking.
-For example, if the undertaking's business model is premised on incentivising its sales force to sell high volumes of a product or service (for example, credit cards or pain medicine) at speed, and this results in large- scale harm to consumers, the undertaking may face lawsuits and reputational damage affecting its future business and credibility.
+For example, impacts may relate to the undertaking's value proposition (for example, providing online platforms with potential for online and offline harm), its value chain (for example, speed in developing products or services, or delivering projects, with risks to health and safety), or its cost structure and the revenue model (for example, sales-maximising incentives that put consumers at risk). - AR 6A Another similar example for impacts on consumers and/or end-users could be if the undertaking's business model is premised on incentivising its sales force to sell high volumes of a product or service (for example, credit cards or pain medicine) at speed, and this results in large-scale harm to consumers.